 The login program establishes interactive user sessions.
-In AIX and VIOS, login is part of the Terminal State Manager (TSM) program.
+In AIX, login is part of the Terminal State Manager (TSM) program.
 This program prompts for a user identity and authentication (e.g., password), and validates them using the common authentication mechanism described above.

-For AIX only, during login, the user can append the option "-e" to his user name, which allows him to specify a label within his clearance to be used during this session (rather than the default label defined for the user).
+During login, the user can append the option "-e" to his user name, which allows him to specify a label within his clearance to be used during this session (rather than the default label defined for the user).